olifrost/olifrost.github.io/_posts/2022-08-28-youre-in-denial.md

 ---
 title: I wrote a drinking song for climate deniers
 layout: post
-description: In the traditional Irish way…Small changes
+description: In the traditional Irish way…
 image: /blog/irishdrinkingsong.jpeg
 videos: 1DVeV8oJB7A
 ---